The Gospel According to Ezekiel, Chapter 24 (Part 1 of 2)

 The Parable of the Boiling Pot

-In the ninth year, in the tenth month, on the tenth day of the month, the word of the Lord came to me: “Son of man, write down the name of this day, this very day.
-The king of Babylon has laid siege to Jerusalem this very day.”
+In the ninth year, in the tenth month, on the tenth day of the month, the word of the Lord came to me saying, “Son of man, write the name of the day, this very day, the king of Babylon has laid siege to Jerusalem this very day.”

-You may remember from chapter 11 that Jerusalem's leaders told the people they were safe in Jerusalem, like meat in a pot.
+This is January 15, 588 BC, when Jerusalem begins to be attacked by Nebuchadnezzar.
+The prophecies are coming true.
+Remember chapter 11, where leaders told the people they were safe in Jerusalem like meat in a pot.
 God takes that proverb and turns it against them.
 You think you're safe like meat in a pot—until the pot is put on the fire.

 Jerusalem is now experiencing what it's like to be meat in a boiling pot.
-This illustrates one form of judgment: sin needs to be cleansed.
+This illustrates one form of judgment: sin needing to be cleansed.
 God's intolerance of sin moves Him to action.
 Sin cannot be tolerated by God.
+He reveals both kinds of judgment.

-In verse 13, God says, “I would have cleansed you.”
-This is a reflexive verb in Hebrew—God Himself would have cleansed them.
-He is preaching the gospel: one case of judgment provides cleansing, not obliteration.
-It takes God to do that.
-That's why Jesus is essential—the sacrifice must have infinite value for us to be free.
+In verse 13, God says, “I would have cleansed you,” using a reflexive verb in Hebrew.
+It means “I Myself would have cleansed you.”
+An action goes out from God and returns to Him for cleansing to occur.
+He preaches the gospel: one case of judgment provides cleansing, saving rather than obliterating.
+It takes God Himself, which is why Jesus is essential.
+The sacrifice must have infinite value for us to be free.

 The Sign of Silent Sorrow